Small-Cap

 ▶ 6m 43sWhen asked how he scans for candidates, Kristjan is direct: scan for the strongest momentum stocks — those with high relative strength and significant recent price performance.
 The pattern itself cannot be automated; you have to learn to see it.
 What he looks for is linearity: how orderly is the pullback or consolidation after the previous leg higher?
 A disorderly, choppy base is a red flag; a clean, tight range that holds its structure signals institutional accumulation.
 He notes he now mostly trades large caps because of liquidity constraints at his size, but momentum trading in mid and small caps produced many of his best historical returns when the account was smaller.

-▶ 7m 4sThe most common failure for traders new to any method is that profit expectations and win-rate assumptions bear no relation to professional reality; a trader who gains 20% in a day assumes the move will continue to 200%, and ends up returning all gains.
-Pradeep reflects on 26 years of market evolution: moves are faster, information is far more available, and today's beginner can access real traders on social media in ways impossible in 1999.
-The structural insight that took him longest to grasp was the role of the Fed — the primary driver of secular bull and bear markets.
-Shorting into a Fed-accommodative environment is among the most dangerous mistakes a swing trader can make.
-He also identifies small-cap shorting as the dominant edge in professional day trading, an open secret now accessible to motivated learners.
+▶ 4m 41sPradeep reflects on 26 years of market evolution: moves are far faster, information is exponentially more available, and today's beginner can access real traders on social media in ways impossible in 1999 — the playbooks that took him years to discover are now public.
+He identifies small-cap shorting as the dominant and well-documented edge in professional day trading, no longer a guarded secret.
+The structural insight that took him longest to grasp was the role of the Fed as the primary driver of secular bull and bear markets.
+Shorting into a Fed-accommodative environment is among the most dangerous mistakes a swing trader can make — when the Fed wants the market to go up, nothing stops it.

 "Who is your daddy if you are in the stock market?
 That's the Fed.
 When the Fed decides that the market needs to go up, nothing is going to stop it."